Deploying the App-V Sequencer and configuring the client

 If the App-V client is configured to run in the SCS mode, the location where the App-V packages are streamed from must be available, otherwise, the virtualized package will fail.
 Additionally, we do not recommend deployment of virtualized applications to computers that run the App-V client in the SCS mode across the internet.

-Additionally, the SCS is not a physical location that contains virtualized packages.
-It is a mode that allows the App-V client to stream the required virtualized package data across the network.
+Additionally, the SCS isn't a physical location that contains virtualized packages.
+It's a mode that allows the App-V client to stream the required virtualized package data across the network.

 The SCS mode is helpful in the following scenarios:

 - Remote Desktop Services deployments

 To use SCS in your environment, you must configure the App-V client to run in SCS mode, as it doesn't use SCS mode by default.

 There might be cases when the administrator pre-loads some virtual applications on the computer that runs the App-V client in SCS mode.
 This pre-load operation can be rendered a successful one with Windows PowerShell commands to add, publish, and mount the package.
 For example, if a package is pre-loaded on all computers, the administrator could add, publish, and mount the package by using Windows PowerShell commands.
 The package wouldn't stream across the network because it would be locally stored.

 Configure the Group Policy setting for the SCS Mode for App-V clients

 Use the following steps to locate and configure the Group Policy setting for the SCS Mode for App-V clients.